-Your email list can be your most valuable asset no matter who you are and so it pays to know how to nurture and maintain your list by creating clickable subject lines to get your emails opened.
+Your email list can be your most valuable asset no matter who you are and so it pays to know how to nurture and maintain your list by creating clickable engaging emails and the kind of subject lines to get your emails opened.

 Creating Clickable Engaging Emails